202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Prompts for Discussion

 * What is technical communication?
-How and why does it matter?
+Why does it matter?
-* How does technical communication differ from other kinds of communication, such as academic or creative writing?
+* How does technical communication differ from other types of communication, such as academic or creative writing?
-* What kinds of technical communication have you seen before?
-What types of strategies seem to be important in these forms of technical communication?
+* What types of strategies seem to be important in technical communication?
-* What are some examples of technical communication that you encounter in your everyday life besides the usual suspects (e.g. resumes, instructions, reports, etc.)?
+* What are some examples of technical communication that you encounter in everyday life besides the usual suspects (e.g., resumes, instructions, reports, etc.)?
 What makes them technical communication?

 ## Class Discussion 3.
 Reading: Analyzing Your Audience and Purpose